Knowledge for practice

 Center’s work in the area of Knowledge for Practice includes:

 - Publishing Financial Planning Review, the profession’s first double-blind, peer-reviewed academic journal that features high-quality scholarly research on topics that relate to the financial planning practice, including financial planning, portfolio choice, behavioral finance, household finance, psychology and human decision-making, consumer finance and regulation, human sciences, and financial therapy, literacy and wellness.

-- Hosting the annual Academic Research Colloquium for Financial Planning and Related Disciplines, a gathering of the global academic community to showcase cutting edge research from financial planning and related disciplines that is designed to benefit CFP® professionals, financial planning firms, educators and the profession as a whole.
+- Hosting the annual Academic Research Colloquium for Financial Planning and Related Disciplines, a gathering of the global academic community to showcase cutting edge research from financial planning and related disciplines, as well as its implications on practice, for the benefit of practitioners, employers, educators and the profession as a whole.

 - Publishing the CFP Board Center for Financial Planning Book Series to add to the profession’s body of knowledge by exploring both new and traditional subjects within and beyond financial planning.
 Published by Wiley, the series currently consists of Communication Essentials for Financial Planners: Strategies and Techniques (2017) and Client Psychology (2018).